citusdata/citus_docs/reference/user_defined_functions.rst

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 .. note::
   The replicate_table_shards function is a part of Citus Enterprise.
-Please contact engage@citusdata.com to obtain this functionality.
+Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.

 The replicate_table_shards() function replicates the under-replicated shards of the given table.
 The function first calculates the list of under-replicated shards and locations from which they can be fetched for replication.
 The function then copies over those shards and updates the corresponding shard metadata to reflect the copy.